svlentink/www/blog.lent.ink/passwd.md

 }
 ```

-The syntax above you should understand, the following you should not.
+The syntax above; you should understand, the following; you should not.
 It is the code that can do it for you.

 ```javascript